This Step: Get a Drivers License

 - Driver education certificate of completion (if under 16 years old)

 - Proof of current name and date of birth; check the state’s full list of acceptable forms of identification

 - Proof of insurance for your road test vehicle*

 *You must provide a road test vehicle that displays current registration.
 Before your road test begins, an examiner will inspect the vehicle equipment and ensure everything is in good working order.

 D) Take the Road Test

 With your required documents and fees in hand, head to the ND DOT office with a licensed driver.
-If you are younger than 16, you must be accompanied by your parent or legal guardian.
+If you are younger than 16 years old, you must be accompanied by your parent or legal guardian.
 The state requires parents or legal guardians to sign an authorization stating the need for you to drive their vehicle.

 License Test Retakes